-Seventy years have elapsed since the Warsaw Ghetto uprising broke out, on Passover eve, the 19th of April 1943.
+The Warsaw Ghetto uprising began on Passover eve, the 19th of April 1943.
 It was the first urban uprising in occupied Europe, and the largest act of resistance carried out by Jews during the Holocaust.
 Echoes of the uprising were heard already during the Second World War, both within occupied Poland and abroad.
 In time, the Warsaw Ghetto uprising came to be one of the most well known events in the history of the Holocaust.
 For both Jews and non-Jews this event has become the symbol of the desperate heroism and resolute struggle of the Jewish spirit.

 For these reasons, the Warsaw Ghetto uprising has been at the forefront of public memory and scholarly research on the Holocaust, ever since it was brutally suppressed in the spring of 1943.
 In the years that followed, scores of academic studies, personal memoirs, and collections of primary sources have been published on the subject.
 Many facets of the resistance organizations which took part in the uprising have been studied in depth.
 Numerous studies have focused on the Jewish Fighting Organization (ŻOB – Żydowska Organizacja Bojowa), commanded by Mordechai Anielewicz, while other important studies have dealt with the Jewish Military Union (ZZW – Żydowski Związek Wojskowy), commanded by Paweł Frenkiel and Leon Rodal.
 Yet despite these works, it seems that academic research and public discourse have almost entirely ignored the fate of the tens of thousands of Jews who were still living in the ghetto when the fighting broke out.
 Though members of the youth movements – both Zionist and non-Zionists – took the lead in the uprising, the weight of the offensive had to be borne by the thousands of Jewish residents who were still living in the ghetto at that time.
 These Jews refused to evacuate the ghetto even after it had been turned into a burning firetrap.